MEET OUR INSTRUCTORS

 TALENTED PROFESSIONALS : MULTIPLE DISCIPLINES

-Jennifer’s dance training started when she was 3 years old and continued with the same studio until she graduated from high school.
-Rita & Lisa Wilhelm were her teachers and mentors in the dance business world.
-She started teaching all types of dance forms after receiving her Bachelors of Science in Dance Performance from Kent State University.
-Jennifer was a member of many Modern Dance Companies along with being accepted in to the Cleveland Ballet when she was still a student in High School.
+Jennifer’s dance training started when she was 3 years old in all forms of dance until she graduated from high school.
+Rita & Lisa Wilhelm were her teachers and mentors in the dance performance & business world.
+Jennifer also danced with the Cleveland Ballet starting at age 13 through her teen years along with taking Modern dance classes at Case Western Reserve & Cleveland State as a High School student to earn the experience for college.
+She started teaching all types of dance forms after receiving her Bachelors of Science in Dance Performance from Kent State University and had the opportunity to perform with many local Modern Dance Companies.
 Jennifer is a certified Cecchetti Ballet Instructor along with being a certified Pilates Instructor.
+Jennifer continued the love for dance by taking it a step further and taking over Rita Wilhelm Academy of dance in 2001 and the year following opening her 2nd location in Shaker Heights.
 She enjoys giving her students the gift of dance because it has brought so much joy in her life over the years.
+Jennifer lives in Shaker Heights with her two beautiful children Calli & Cameron.

 John is originally from the Cleveland area.
 He began his dance training from the famous Dee Hillier.
 He has been working in the entertainment world for 20 years working as a professional dancer, actor, choreographer and director.